 Anatomy & Physiology Course Teacher

 This course has been written by leading Anatomy, Physiology & Pathology teacher and homeopath Elaine Watson BSc, MSc, LBSH, CertEd, RSHom.
 Elaine teaches medical science at a number of homeopathy schools and works in nutrition.
-She has taken all her knowledge and skill and distilled it into this home study course. the course has also been reviewed an up-dated with nutritionist Karen Carmen.
+She has taken all her knowledge and skill and distilled it into this home study course.
+The course has also been reviewed and up-dated with nutritionist Karen Carmen.

 Life is indeed a rich tapestry woven from the many strands of one’s life experiences.
 As I ponder how I came to write this course I realise that it is the product of many adventures, not just the teaching of Biology or Anatomy and Physiology or the practising of homeopathy alone but that it is the product of a person who has worn many hats and probably discarded none!

 When you enrol on this course you will be assigned one of our personal tutors who will be available to answer course queries and mark your work as you move through the course.
 Each of our tutors is an expert in their field as well as a practicing alternative practitioner.